RobertARandolph/AdmiralBumbleBee.com/DAW-Chart.md

 Pro Tools has integration with [Sibelius](http://www.avid.com/en/sibelius), however that's a separate purchase.
 It is not considered in this rating.
 # Logic Notes

+## Logic UI Consistency

+Logic is relatively _internally_ consistent, but breaks of a number of macOS conventions which I believe should detract from the score as Logic is an integral part of the macOS ecosystem in Apple's view.

+There are also a number of common macOS shortcuts that do not work in some parts of the UI, but do work in others.

 ## Logic VCA

 Logic's VCAs can not be stacked or chained.
 The current implementation is correct, but it's highly inflexible which reduces its usefulness.